Helen is a partner and Head of Diversity & Inclusion at Trowers and Hamlins LLP where she spearheaded the firm-wide “TrowersIncludes” programme.

 Committed to supporting vulnerable communities, and making cities more equitable, they are currently leading a programme to deliver vitally needed affordable housing to a major UK city, after a period of working in social housing in the global south.

-Lucy is a Strategy Adviser for Exiting the EU at the Ministry for Housing, Communities and Local Government.
-She previously worked for the National Housing Federation, where she led on EU exit policy work.
+Lucy is Head of Cross-Cutting Policy at the Department for Culture, the Media and Sport.
+She was previously a Strategy Adviser for Exiting the EU at the Ministry for Housing, Communities and Local Government.
+She has also previously worked for the National Housing Federation, where she led on EU exit policy work.

 In 2016, Lucy researched and published Out and Included to support housing providers to develop more LGBT+ inclusive services and communities.
 An out-and-proud bisexual woman, Lucy also identities as disabled.
 She joined the Board of Stonewall Housing in December 2017.

 James has worked in social housing for 30 years, currently as a freelance consultant in housing care and support, but previously as the national strategy lead for older and vulnerable people at the Homes and Communities Agency.

 is a member of the board of trustees for Stonewall Housing Association

 Previously James has worked as a regulator of registered providers at the Housing Corporation and has a career background working in housing associations and at Strutton Housing, providing support for people with HIV/AIDS.